ExploreGinger and NutmegStay Fit

 The Alpilles

-The beautiful thing about this 30 kilometre stretch of mountains is you might never tire of the opportunities to explore on foot.
+The beautiful thing about this 30-kilometre stretch of mountains is you might never tire of the opportunities to explore on foot.
 The Grande Randonnée (GR) #6 traces the summit from Tarascon to Aureille.
 Look for red and white flashes to follow sections of this multi-stage trail.

-The area around St-Rémy-de-Provence is wonderful for hiking.
+The area around St-Rémy-de-Provence is lovely for hiking.
 The Alpilles Mountains are crisscrossed with well-marked trails that offer fabulous views.

 But let’s face it, who wants to schlep through the mountains on a hot summer day?
-Isn’t there a better way to stretch your legs and still see the beautiful countryside?
+Isn’t there a better way to stretch your legs and see the beautiful countryside?

 Yes—a canal walk.